What Is Programmatic Advertising | What Is Programmatic Marketing?

 CTV: Connected TV combines the efficiency and targeting of programmatic with the broad appeal of TV advertising.
 Marketers looking to reach engaged audiences while they are watching TV through the internet are turning to CTV to boost campaign performance.

 Not using programmatic ads yet?
 It’s time to get in on the action.
-Don’t worry if you’re not sure how to get started with programmatic advertising.
 Here’s a quick summary to help get you underway.

 Step 1.
 Identify Your Goals